 Enable File & Printer Sharing

-To turn on this feature, open control panel and search for “Network and sharing center”.
+To turn on this feature, open the control panel and search for “Network and sharing center”.
 Now from the left sidebar menu, open “change advanced sharing settings”.
 Next, under the File & Printer sharing heading, select the radio button that says “turn on file and printer sharing”.
 Also, make sure the option of “Turn on network discovery” is selected in the above section.

 Computer/ Workgroup Name

 Among the various protocols for communication between connected devices in a network, TCP/IP works best on a Windows LAN.
-You have the option to either obtain the IP settings automatically or you can set it manually.
+You have the option to either obtain the IP settings automatically or you can set them manually.
 In case a network is having computers with different versions of Windows OS, it is recommended to configure the IP settings manually.
 The chances of IP address conflict are negated in a manual setting and moreover, it is easy to PING the other IP address when you are having a list of all IP addresses with you.

-So, each system or a device must have a unique IP address, but make sure that all the IP addresses belong to the same class.
-Open the properties of a Network adaptor and check that the “File and Printer sharing for Microsoft Networks” is there in the list and its radio button is selected.
+So, each system or a device must have a unique IP address but make sure that all the IP addresses belong to the same class.
+Open the properties of a Network adaptor and check that the “File and Printer Sharing for Microsoft Networks” is there in the list and its radio button is selected.

 For file and printer sharing to work perfectly, you need to check that the following windows services are running.
-You can open the Services Microsoft Management console by typing the command services.msc in the RUN command window.
+You can open the Services Microsoft Management Console by typing the command services.msc in the RUN command window.

 - Computer Browser